-Subd.
-(1) Employees will receive PTO that will accrue on a per payroll period basis.
+Employees will receive PTO that will accrue on a per payroll period basis.
 Full-time (probationary and non-probationary) employees shall accrue PTO benefits based on the following table:

-Annual Completed Years of Service Rate of Accumulation Annual Days
+Annual Completed Years of Service

 PTO Days per Month of PTO

 0 1.75 21

 3 2.00 24

 5 2.25 27

 10 2.50 30

-15+ 2.75 33
+Commented [BJD5]: Discuss w/Rich at DH meeting.
+Retain or delete?

+Commented [BJD6]: Discuss w/DH's.
+Any strong preferences?

-- Subd.
-(2) Employees who have used at least twelve (12) PTO days in the previous twelve-month period may elect pay in lieu of PTO for up to ten (10) days once in any calendar year. - Subd.
-(3) Employees may not accrue more than 34 days (272 hours) at any time. - Subd.
-(4) Upon separation of service, the employee will be paid for any unused PTO, up to the maximum accrued amount, unless the employee is terminated because of an illegal act regardless of whether any legal remedies are pursued or whether any conviction results.
-In the event of the death of an employee, the employee's accumulated vacation credits shall be paid to the employee's estate. - Subd.
-(5) Employees are allowed to transfer any accrued PTO over the maximum accrual amount to the sick leave bank where there is no severance payment upon separation of service.
+Employees who have used at least twelve (12) PTO days in the previous twelve-month period may elect pay in lieu of PTO for up to ten (10) days once in any calendar year.

+Employees may not accrue more than 34 days (272 hours) at any time.

+Upon separation of service, the employee will be paid for any unused PTO, up to the maximum accrued amount, unless the employee is terminated because of an illegal act regardless of whether any legal remedies are pursued or whether any conviction results.
+In the event of the death of an employee, the employee's accumulated vacation credits shall be paid to the employee's estate.

+Employees are allowed to transfer any accrued PTO over the maximum accrual amount to the sick leave bank where there is no severance payment upon separation of service.
 At no time can the sick leave bank exceed 720 hours (90 working days).
-PTO that has been transferred to the sick leave bank can only be used in accordance with the sick leave provisions in Article V, Section H. - Subd.
-(6) Part-time employees shall be entitled to PTO benefits on a pro-rated basis, up to a total of 40 hours PTO.
+PTO that has been transferred to the sick leave bank can only be used in accordance with the sick leave provisions in Article V, Section H.

+Part-time employees shall be entitled to PTO benefits on a pro-rated basis, up to a total of 40 hours PTO.
 Seasonal and temporary employees are not eligible to accrue PTO benefits.

-Deleted: (Eff.
-1/1/2014.)

-- Subd.
-(7) PTO benefits shall only accrue when an employee is in a paid status or on an approved military leave.
-PTO benefits shall not be earned by any employee during a leave of absence without pay, suspension without pay, or time otherwise not paid. - Subd.
-(8) In order to assure the orderly performance and continuity of services provided, employees wishing to schedule a vacation should request PTO as far in advance as reasonably possible, but usually at least one (1) week in advance of the requested vacation period.
+PTO benefits shall only accrue when an employee is in a paid status or on an approved military leave.
+PTO benefits shall not be earned by any employee during a leave of absence without pay, suspension without pay, or time otherwise not paid.

+In order to assure the orderly performance and continuity of services provided, employees wishing to schedule a vacation should request PTO as far in advance as reasonably possible, but usually at least one (1) week in advance of the requested vacation period.
 Requests for PTO usage shall be granted by the Department Head or designee unless it is determined that such absence would adversely affect and interfere with the orderly performance and continuity of services.
 It may be necessary to limit the number of employees taking vacation at the same time or during an event or particular period of time.
 Such requests, however, shall not arbitrarily be denied.
 Requests for vacation will be processed giving preference to the order in which the requests are received.
-In the event requests are received at the same time for the same vacation period, then time-in-department will be the determining factor. - Subd.
-(9) Probationary non-union employees may use accrued PTO with supervisory approval.
+In the event requests are received at the same time for the same vacation period, then time-in-department will be the determining factor.

+Probationary non-union employees may use accrued PTO with supervisory approval.